MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

 <a name="BKMK_excludeorremove"> </a>

-## Exclude or remove Office 365 ProPlus applications from client computers
+## Exclude or remove Microsoft 365 Apps applications from client computers

 When installing Microsoft 365 Apps, you can exclude specific applications.
 To do so, follow the steps for installing Office with the ODT, but include the ExcludeApp element in your configuration file.
 For example, this configuration file installs all the Microsoft 365 Apps for enterprise applications except Publisher: